Structure with the help of multi-level headings

 One of the main tools for structuring documents is the use of headings.
-On a visual level, headlines are usually marked with a larger font size or a bolder font style.
+On a visual level, headings are usually marked with a larger font size or a bolder font style.
 However, the visual appearance on its own is not enough.

 For Accessibility the headings are additionally marked with